Autobox-AI/.github/profile/README.md

 ---

-💡 Autobox-AI is building the next laboratory for AI-driven simulations.
+💡 Autobox is building the next laboratory for AI-driven simulations.

 🤝 Join us as we explore how multi-agent intelligence evolves when given the right infrastructure.